progsmile/request-validator/README.md

 <?php

 $rules = [
-    # firstname and lastname must exists
+    # firstname and lastname must be present
     # they should be alphanumeric
     # atleast 2 characters
     'firstname, lastname' => 'required|alpha|min:2',